 Gluten Happens

-As you can see, the digestive system is an amazing system that helps us turn the food at the end of our forks into fuel every cell in our body needs.
+As you can see, your body’s digestive tract is an amazing system that helps turn the food at the end of your fork into fuel every cell in your body needs.

 Additional Reading